nickbutler25/Stocky/README.md

-# Stocky Tee Time Booking Automation
+# Stockwood Vale Tee Time Booking Automation

-An automated golf tee time booking system for Stocky Golf Course that uses Selenium WebDriver to book preferred tee times exactly when they become available (9 days in advance).
+An automated golf tee time booking system for Stockwood Vale Golf Course that uses Selenium WebDriver to book preferred tee times exactly when they become available (9 days in advance).

 ## Overview

-This Python application automates the process of booking golf tee times at Stocky Golf Course by:
+This Python application automates the process of booking golf tee times at Stockwood Vale Golf Course by:
 - Logging into the e-s-p.com booking system
 - Waiting until the optimal time to attempt booking (using UK timezone)
 - Selecting a date 9 days in the future